 |18/06/1914||Inverness and Aviemore Direct Railway (Highland Railway)|

 Heavy rainfall causes a bridge washout of the Baddengorm Burn Viaduct (north of Carrbridge).
-A train crashes with loss of life due to the damaged bridge.
+As a result a train crashes down into the riverbed with loss of life.

 |09/08/1915||Buckie and Portessie Branch (Highland Railway)|